Louie’s Story – Bilateral Hip Dysplasia

 Be prepared for a shock when you see the amount of hair missing!
 We knew it was going to happen, but it’s still a shock!
 It is necessary and does grow back quickly – not to a full coat but enough that he doesn’t look bald.
 He didn’t like the rain on his back when we were outside – I guess it was cold on his bare skin.

 Louie was given a painkiller called Recuvyra which is fentanyl based and absorbed through the skin much like Advocate.
 It lasts for 72 hours during which time we were told not to touch Louie without gloves as it could be transmitted to us.
 The first night home with Louie was difficult.
-He whined all night and was really restless and of course the buster collar constantly bashed the crate.
+He whined all night and was really restless and of course, the cone constantly bashed the crate.

 The first few times out of the crate going to the garden was difficult.
 Louie was discharged with a soft harness, and a sling to go under his back legs to ensure he doesn’t slip.
 We tried one of us holding the harness and one holding the sling but I found it easier for just one person to do both.
 In the early days we also found it easier to use a long towel rather than the sling as it didn’t bunch up under his hips so much which seemed to hurt him.
 We have a split level garden so have to carry Louie up and down the steps.
 Good job I go to the gym as he’s 26+ kgs of deadlift.